motifmarkets/motif-core/etc/motif-core.api.md

     Ask = 1,
     // (undocumented)
     Bid = 0
 }

+// Warning: (ae-missing-release-tag) "OrderSideIdCorrectnessTableGridValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class OrderSideIdCorrectnessTableGridValue extends EnumCorrectnessTableGridValue {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "OrderSideIdDayTradesGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)